Persistent highlight sets

 If a document you are reviewing contains any of the terms specified in a set, the list of terms and the number of times they appear in the document appear under the set.
 If a document contains no terms from the set, you can not expand or collapse the set in the tree.
 If the document contains some terms in the set, only the terms that exist in the document appear below the set name.

 System admins can control which highlight sets different users see when working within a document.
-See Workspace security.
+See Workspace security Workspace security in the Admin guide.

 Persistent highlight sets are independent of markup sets.
-See Markup sets.
+See Markup sets Markup sets in the Admin guide.

 See these related pages: